 1. The Fresh Market

 They wanted to build a gourmet in-store experience online.
-The grocer company significantly boosted engagement among shoppers on its eCommerce website and social media platforms.
+The grocery company significantly boosted engagement among shoppers on its retail e-commerce website and social media platforms.
 This entire shoppable video strategy garnered nearly 13 million video engagements for The Fresh Market.

 Wayfair is a home goods and furniture retailer that creates shoppable videos on YouTube and uses TrueView cards to encourage conversions.
 They engaged audiences through tutorials and DIY videos and saw 74% of viewers watching more than half of their ads.